 Another disturbing pattern that has emerged in lawsuits is the allegation that the church’s internal records show a history of transferring abusers to new congregations or leadership positions without warning new communities of the person’s past.

 - Lack of Public Disclosure: Because the church reportedly handled these issues internally, there was no public record of the abuse.
-This meant that the new communities where the abuser was transferred were completely unaware of the threat, leaving new generations of children and church members exposed to harm.
+This meant that the new LDS communities where the abuser was transferred were completely unaware of the threat, leaving new generations of children and church members exposed to harm.

 Finding Your Voice: The Path to Justice